A Guide to the Present

 - agile organisation and work methods

-My belief—and experience—is that we can indeed learn to deal with uncertainty better than we have in the past and, by developing better strategies, solve many of the wicked problems that at the moment look intractable, whether in ourselves, in our businesses or in the world.
+It is possible for everyone to learn to deal with uncertainty better than we have in the past and, by developing better strategies, solve many of the wicked problems that at the moment look intractable, whether in ourselves, in our businesses or in the world.
 When we look at how that works, we build the capacity we need to flourish in our wickedly complex new reality.